vektor8891/number-snakes/README.md

 # CoPilot Test

-This repo aims to explore how to use CoPilot for development.
+This repo aims to explore how to use CoPilot for development .

 ## Usage